• Skip to primary navigation

 • In the bowl of an electric mixer, cream together the Biscoff cookie butter, butter, and brown sugar until combined.
 Add the eggs and vanilla.
 Beat until fluffy (about 3 minutes).

-• Mix in the flour mixture until combined.
+• Mix in the flour mixture just until combined.

-• Stir in the toffee bits and chocolate chips.
+• Stir in the toffee bits.

 Icing